 Farmers keep track of the weights of their livestock so they can recognize health issues that might be identified with inconsistencies in weight.
-For example, if a farmer notices the weight of an animal has significantly dropped or risen, then it might mean the animal is sick or the animal might need its eating or exercise regimen modified so it can maintain a more healthy weight.
+For example, a farmer may notice that the weight of an animal has significantly dropped or risen in a short amount of time.

-There are multiple add-on features that can help make weighing processes simpler and faster for agricultural locations.
+There are multiple add-on features that can simplify weighing processes for agricultural locations.
 For example, Arlyn Scales’ Set Point Controller makes it easy to set up automatic dispense, fill, or mix processes with industrial scales by setting target weights.